rohanrav/Questrade-Portfolio-Viewer/readme.md

 # Questrade Portfolio Viewer

-This project is an investing account portfolio viewer for Questrade clients.
-This project allows users to understand the contents of their portfolios, use interactive graphs, get options pricing data, and manage accounts orders easily.
+This project is an account portfolio viewer for Questrade clients.
+This project allows users to understand the contents of their portfolios, use interactive graphs, get real-time stock + options pricing data, and manage account orders easily.

 If you are a Questrade Client and want to give the project a try visit the link here: [Questrade Portfolio Viewer](https://questrade-portfolio-view.herokuapp.com/)

-If you tried out the project and liked it or have some feedback for me feel free shoot me an email here: [Email Rohan Ravindran](mailto:r8ravind@uwaterloo.ca?subject=Questrade%20Portfolio%20Viewer)
+If you tried out the project and liked it or have some feedback feel free shoot me an email here: [Email Rohan Ravindran](mailto:r8ravind@uwaterloo.ca?subject=Questrade%20Portfolio%20Viewer)

 ## How it was built

-This project was built using React + Redux on the frontend, and Node + MongoDB + Express on the backend.
+This project was built using React + Redux on the frontend and Node + MongoDB + Express on the backend.

 - Used the OAuth2 Standard for user authentication.
-Implemented custom express middleware to preemptively fetch new access tokens upon expiry
+Implemented custom Express middleware to preemptively fetch new access tokens upon expiry
 - For security purposes AES Encryption, Passport.js, and Cookie-Session were used to maintain a user's session securely
 - Used MongoDB along with Mongoose to store user data
 - Utilized a client side proxy along with Axios to forward appropriate requests between the frontend and backend